markokole/iac-aws-spark/README.md

 ![alt text](https://github.com/markokole/spark-on-aws/blob/master/files/iac.JPG "Infrastructure as Code")

 1. The **Virtual Private Cloud** is provisioned using **Terraform**.
 VPC's parameters are stored in Consul.
-This is a long live provision and serves multiple cluster provisions
+This is a long live provision and serves multiple cluster provisions.
 2. Data is loaded into S3.
 This is optional, depending on the data storage solution.
 Hadoop/Hive on top of S3 is also an option.
 3. Code to be run in Spark is put in a repository in GitHub.
-4. Cluster provisioning creates the cluster, clones the repository, runs the code which points to the data storage (S3 bucket for example)
+4. Cluster provisioning creates the cluster, clones the repository, runs the code which points to the data storage (S3 bucket for example).
-5. Data is processed and results are saved to an external storage (S3)
+5. Data is processed and results are saved to an external storage (S3).
-6. The cluster is destroyed after the processing is done
+6. The cluster is destroyed after the processing is done.

 ## Dependencies